OctopusDeploy/People/Engineering.md

 - I am learning how to write valuable automated tests.
 - I am becoming proficient with my tools and the core building blocks used by our team.
 - I am learning how to pull together the Lego blocks of a product.
-- I am learning how to stand up a build and delivery pipeline.
+- I am learning how to set up a build and delivery pipeline.
 - I am writing the correct code - code that meets my team's needs.

 ### I am recognised by my desire to learn and my motivation to improve